premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

 - `Verification`: It is a static analysis technique.
 Here, testing is done without executing the code.
-Examples include – Reviews, Inspection, and Walkthrough.
+Examples include – Reviews, Inspections, and Walkthroughs.
 - `Validation`: It is a dynamic analysis technique where testing is done by executing the code.
 Examples include - Functional and Non-functional Testing.

 </blockquote>